 I was particularly impressed by the ease of use here.
 Once you’ve imported a video, all you have to do to make a GIF is pick a frame, and then select the area you’d like to unfreeze.
 Then you can download the export file.
 The quality isn’t quite HD, the whole process only takes a couple of minutes.

 The ability to overlay text makes Graphitii one of the most attractive GIF makers for digital marketing.
 This makes it an absolute breeze the create really impressive moving cover photos for your social media.
-Equally, you could bring the power of GIFs to you display advertising.
+Equally, you could bring the power of GIFs to your display advertising.

 ClipGraph starts from $67 for a personal license.
-It’s interface is remarkably similar to Graphitii’s.
+Its interface is remarkably similar to Graphitii’s.
 In fact, it has pretty much the same functionality too, and there’s little difference between the quality of the final product.

 So how can the price difference be justified?
 The main difference is that ClipGraph is available as a desktop app for both Windows and Mac.
 The obvious benefit of this is that it can be used offline.
-It also makes everything that little bit faster, which would of course be important if you’re creating GIFs in bulk.
-The drawback, is that you’ll need to host your own GIFs somewhere online anyway.
+It also makes everything that little bit faster, which would, of course, be important if you’re creating GIFs in bulk.
+The drawback is that you’ll need to host your own GIFs somewhere online anyway.

 Flicktive is the first of our subscriptions based GIF tools.
-It starts at $25 per month, but for this you only get 20 exports.
+It starts at $25 per month, but for this, you only get 20 exports.
 Since you need to upgrade to another plan to get more than this, it can quickly become fairly pricey.

 It’s also encouraging to see that one of these GIF creators offers HD exporting.
-However, the UX was a little bit of a let down.
+However, the UX was a little bit of a letdown.
 They’re obviously aiming for usability, but they’ve gone a little too far the other way and ended up with a slightly frustrating and childish feeling interface.